 - 2 eggs, large

 - 6 tablespoons butter, unsalted, and melted and cooled

 - 1/2 cup sour cream

 - 1 1/2 teaspoons vanilla extract

-- 9" non-stick cake pan, at least 2" tall on sides, greased and lined with a parchment paper round on the bottom, and then greased again with butter and a sprinkling of flour with excess lightly tapped out of the pan.
+- PREP THE BAKING PAN Using a 9" non-stick cake pan that's at least 2" tall on sides, grease and line the pan with a parchment paper round on the bottom, then grease it again on top of the parchment paper with more butter and a light sprinkling of flour.
+Tap any excess flour out of the pan.

 - Heat oven to 350 degrees and adjust rack to lowest position.

 - MAKE THE APPLE MIXTURE

 - Slice the peeled apples in half from the stem to the bottom, Cut two of the apples into 1/4" thick pieces, set these aside in a medium-sized bowl.
 Cut the remaining apples in 1/2" thick slices as evenly as possible.